MuhammedBuyukkinaci/General-IT-Notes/MachineLearningSystemDesignInterview/README.md

 4) Boosting models are vulnerable to outliers because each tree in the model is trying to correct the faults of its predecessor.
 Outliers can skew the results significantly.

+5) Stacking is becoming handy when the correlation of different base ML models is low.

+6) It is a good practice to choose a simple model like Linear Regression or Logistic Regression for meta model.

+7) "European Union proposed that individuals affected by algorithmic decisions have a right to an explanation".

+8) LIME(Local Interpretable Model-agnostic Explanations) is an ML interpretability approach.
+It works for individual interpretation.
+It has a library as lime in python.

+    - Take a data point.
+    - Perturb input features to sample more fake data
+    - Feed fake data into the baseline model
+    - Create a simple model(linear regression) with perturbed features and original features.
+    - The weights of the simple model can be used in analyzing the prediction.

+9) SHAP's most used feature is TreeExplainer.
+Input features should be independent to each other in order to work SHAP better.

+10) LIME and SHAP are post-hoc analysis.